-This feature can be used to allow the operator to choose their most used frequencies from a list of possible frequencies.
+This feature can be used to allow operator to choose his most used frequencies from a list of possible frequencies.
 Once these frequencies are selected in the main menu, pressing the "f" pushbutton, user can scroll through them.
-At any time the user can add or remove frequencies from the above list, following the below procedure.
+At any time user can add or remove frequencies from the above list, following the below procedure.
 Maximum frequencies that can be appear in most used frequencies list is 12.

-The advantage of this feature is that user can optimize the transmitter and activate at the main menu the user's preferred frequencies, instead of having a whole list of frequencies the user has to scroll through.
+The advantage of this feature is that user can optimize the transmitter and activate at the main menu user's preferred frequencies, instead of having a whole list of frequencies that user has to scroll through.

-To enter the "Frequency Menu" proceed as follows:
+To enter the "Frequency Menu" proceeds as follows:

-Press the "i" pushbutton four--six times (based on the mode that transmitter is in), until you get to the "Frequency menu" sub-menu.
+Press the "i" pushbutton four--six times (based on the mode that transmitter is in), until get to the "Frequency menu" sub-